rajakrishna/github-pr-bot-ai/README.md

 # GitHub PR Bot

-A simple GitHub bot that comments "hello" on every new pull request.
-This bot is built with TypeScript, Express, and the Octokit SDK for GitHub API integration.
+A GitHub bot that provides AI-powered code reviews on every new pull request.
+This bot is built with TypeScript, Express, the Octokit SDK for GitHub API integration, and the Vercel AI SDK with Google AI.

 ## Features

-- Automatically comments "Hello! 👋" on new pull requests
+- Automatically analyzes code changes in new pull requests
+- Provides intelligent, context-aware comments that:
+  - Summarize the changes
+  - Highlight good practices
+  - Suggest improvements
+  - Ask relevant questions
 - Built as a GitHub App for easy installation in multiple repositories
 - Deployable to Google Cloud Run